Balancingrock/SwifterLog/docs/UserManual.md

 ## Performance problem & solution

-While it is perfectly possible (and the only option before 0.9.18) to use a single point of contact for all logging functions, there is a performance hit for this simplicity.
+While it is perfectly possible to use a single point of contact for all logging functions, there is a performance hit for this simplicity.

 Consider the following:

     import SwifterLog
-    typealias Log = SwifterLog
+    typealias Log = Logger
     let log = Log.singleton

     log.stdoutPrintAtAndAboveLevel = .info